 The History Department encourages students to pursue the study of history abroad and grants credit for such study as appropriate.
 We believe that history majors should master a foreign language as well as immerse themselves in a foreign culture and society.
-To receive Swarthmore credit for history courses taken during study abroad, a student must have departmental preapproval and have taken at least one history course at Swarthmore (normally before going abroad).
-Students who want to receive credit for a second course taken abroad must take a second history course at Swarthmore.
+The Department of History grants credit for history courses that are pre-approved by the Department and are part of Off-Campus Study outside of the United States.
+Credit is contingent on successfully completing an introductory course at Swarthmore.
 Students must receive a grade of C or higher to receive history credit at Swarthmore.

 Upon return, we expect that you have all of the necessary materials.
 This includes:

 - Information on history courses you've taken at Swarthmore

 - Copy of transcript from your study abroad experience

 - Other items: (specify when submitting) lecture notes, term paper(s), title of the major paper

 You will hand them in or scan them and send them to our department administrative assistant.